 There’s a real energy in the room at Charlie Bird.
 As a guest, the atmosphere feels playful, but also like you’re treating yourself.
 That balance feels effortless, though there must be a lot of work that goes on behind the scenes to pull it off.

-I think magic is the right word, because that’s what everyone tries to cultivate.
-It’s all about atmosphere at the end of the day.
+I think magic is the right word because that’s what everyone tries to cultivate.
+It’s all about the atmosphere at the end of the day.
 You can go and eat the finest food you’ve ever had, but if the atmosphere is non-existent, then are you really going to go back to that place?
-Hopefully the wine, food, music, ambiance, and even the Zalto glassware all help create a conversation.
-Ideally it just happens without us needing to explicitly start it, from one or all of those elements taken together.
+Hopefully, the wine, food, music, ambiance, and even the Zalto glassware all help create a conversation.
+Ideally, it just happens without us needing to explicitly start it, from one or all of those elements taken together.

 Your list at Charlie Bird is nicely focused, but the way it’s listed has some randomness—are you trying to encourage guests to stumble upon something?

 Yes, that’s right.
 The wine list is structured mainly geographically and then there is room to move from there.
 For example, if you look at Burgundy, you start at the very top in Chablis, and you end in Mâcon.
 This can help the guest understand the progression on their own.
 This hopefully starts a conversation as well.
 At this point maybe the guest still doesn’t know where they’re gonna go yet— but they may know the range they want to exist in.
 That’s a good place to start the conversation, and we’re very glad to help them with the rest.